microsoft/bedrock/cluster/azure/README.md

 Make sure you have installed the [common prerequisites](../README.md) on your machine.

-Beyond these, you'll only need the Azure `az` command line tool installed (used to create and fetch Azure configuration info):
+Beyond these, you'll only need the Azure `az` command line tool installed (used to create and fetch Azure configuration info).
+Please again install using `curl` rather than a package manager:

 - [az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)